Mt. Vesuvius (Monte Vesuvio)

 You can walk to the edge of the crater only with a certified guide.

 Mount Vesuvius National Park is easily accessible from Naples via the Circumvesuviana train.
-The nearest stop is Ercolano, and from there the Busvia del Vesuvio takes you up the mountain.
-There’s also a local bus that runs from Pompeii.
-Alternatively, you can book a private or guided tour, which provides transportation, crater access, and insight into the history and details of ancient life in the area.
+The nearest stop is Herculaneum (Ercolano)—from there, the Busvia del Vesuvio takes you up the mountain.
+Alternatively, you can book private or guided tours, which provide transportation, crater access, and insight into the history and details of ancient life in the area.

 Trip ideas

 Though Mt.
-Vesuvius is visitable open year-round, the best time to go is in the off-season, October to April.
-Crowds and temperatures both rise during summer.
+Vesuvius is open year-round, the best time to go is in the off-season from October to April.
+Crowds and temperatures rise during summer, which can get hectic in southern Italy.
 Spring and early fall provide the best times to avoid the area’s potential fog.

 It’s impossible to understand the impact that Mt.
-Vesuvius had on Italy—and the world—without a visit to the nearby archaeological sites of Pompeii and Herculaneum.
-Though many people tragically died in the volcanic eruption, their homes and ways of life remain largely intact in one of the world’s best-preserved ancient sites.
+Vesuvius had on Italy without a visit to the nearby archaeological sites of Pompeii and Herculaneum.
+Though many people tragically died in the volcanic eruption, their villas, roads, public buildings, artworks, and ways of life remain largely intact in two of the world’s best-preserved ancient sites.

 - Things to do in Pompeii